Jcait/Project-Binary-Search-Trees/README.md

   }
 ```

-Building it with the code above and using the `prettyprint()` function provided The Odin Project, the Tree comes out as below
+Building it with the code above and using the `prettyprint()` function provided by the Odin Project, the tree comes out as below.

 ```
            ┌── 6345